Colm Wilkinson: Les Misérables

+Later career

+His support of PBS and listener-supported television in North America, following his participation in the tenth anniversary of the production of Les Misérables, brought him an hour-long program on which he performed songs including some selections from the album and a rendition of "Gethsemane", from Jesus Christ Superstar, a song that he admitted having hoped to perform for 23 years.
+His supporting television broadcast, Stage Heroes: Colm Wilkinson, aired on the heels of Les Misérables, brought positive reviews from fans and critic.

 In October–November 2007, Wilkinson undertook a cross-Canada concert tour, Broadway and Beyond, along with Susan Gilmour and Gretha Boston.

 Wilkinson plays the part of Lord Darcy in the third season showing of Showtime's miniseries The Tudors which began airing on 12 April 2009.

 He participated in U.S. Senator Ted Kennedy's birthday celebration at the Kennedy Center in Washington, D.C., on 8 March 2009.
 The highlight of the evening was when President Barack Obama arrived on the stage and together with all the performers sang "Happy Birthday" to Ted Kennedy.
 Wilkinson also was asked to perform at the John F. Kennedy Memorial Library at the Memorial Service for Senator Kennedy on 28 August 2009, the evening before the Senator's funeral.

 On 24 May 2009, Wilkinson performed in the National Memorial Day Concert at the Capitol building in Washington, D.C., in front of a large audience and screened live across America on PBS.

-A solo album was released in January 2010 titled Broadway and Beyond: The Concert Songs.
-It covers all of the songs that Wilkinson performed on his cross-Canada tour in 2007.
-His previous album was released in 2002, titled "Some of My Best Friends Are Songs".
-In it, he and his son Aaron cover the Cat Stevens song, "Father and Son", as a duet.
-The album is a mix of show tunes, Wilkinson's personal favorites, and several songs from his stage productions.
-His support of PBS and listener-supported television in North America, following his participation in the tenth anniversary of the production of Les Misérables, brought him an hour-long program on which he performed songs including some selections from the album and a rendition of "Gethsemane", from Jesus Christ Superstar, a song that he admitted having hoped to perform for 23 years.
-His supporting television broadcast, Stage Heroes: Colm Wilkinson, aired on the heels of Les Misérables, brought positive reviews from fans and critic.